-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Cohu, Inc., a Delaware corporation, (the "Company") of your Proxy for use at the Annual Meeting of Stockholders on May 7, 1996, at 5755 Kearny Villa Road, San Diego, California 92123 (the "Meeting").
-This Proxy Statement and the accompanying Proxy are being mailed to all stockholders on or about April 1, 1996.
-Any stockholder may revoke a proxy at any time prior to its exercise by filing a later dated proxy or written notice of revocation with the Company's Secretary or by voting in person at the Annual Meeting.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of Cohu, Inc., a Delaware corporation (the "Company"), of your Proxy for use at the Annual Meeting of Stockholders to be held on Tuesday, May 12, 1998, at 2:00 p.m.
+Pacific Time at 5755 Kearny Villa Road, San Diego, California 92123 (the "Meeting").
+This Proxy Statement and the accompanying Proxy are being mailed to all stockholders on or about April 1, 1998.
+Any stockholder may revoke a proxy at any time prior to its exercise by filing a later dated proxy or written notice of revocation with the Company's Secretary or by voting in person at the Meeting.

-On March 8, 1996, the record date fixed by the Board of Directors (the "Record Date"), the Company had outstanding 9,236,805 shares of Common Stock.
-Stockholders have one vote for each share on all business of the Meeting.
-Stockholders are entitled to cast one vote for each share held of record.
-In the election of directors, stockholders may, under certain circumstances, cumulate their votes, giving one candidate a number of votes equal to the number of directors to be elected multiplied by the number of votes to which the stockholder's shares are normally entitled, or distribute the stockholder's votes on the same principle among as many candidates as the stockholder thinks fit.
-The other matters submitted for stockholder approval at this Meeting will be decided by the affirmative vote of a majority of shares present in person or represented by proxy and entitled to vote on each such matter.
-An abstention by a stockholder or a broker non-vote will not be considered to be a vote "for" or "against" a proposal but will be included in determining whether a quorum is present.
+On March 18, 1998, the record date fixed by the Board of Directors (the "Record Date"), the Company had outstanding 9,703,808 shares of Common Stock.
+Stockholders have one vote for each share on all items to be considered at the Meeting.
+In the election of directors stockholders may, under certain circumstances, cumulate their votes, giving one candidate a number of votes equal to the number of directors to be elected multiplied by the number of votes to which the stockholder's shares are normally entitled, or distribute the stockholder's votes on the same principle among as many candidates as the stockholder thinks fit.